 - 1 teaspoon pepper

-- Bring stock, quinoa, green beans, ½ teaspoon salt, oregano, garlic, and red pepper flakes to a boil.
-Reduce heat to a simmer and cover.
+- Preparing on the stove: Bring 2 cups stock, quinoa, ½ teaspoon salt, oregano, garlic, and red pepper flakes to a boil.
+Reduce heat to low and cover.
 Cook for 15 minutes, or until quinoa has absorbed liquid.
-Allow quinoa to cool slightly for about 5 minutes, if desired.

 - Preparing in the Instant Pot: Place 1 cup of stock, quinoa, ½ teaspoon salt, oregano, garlic, and red pepper flakes in the Instant Pot.
 Place lid on the pressure cooker, be sure vent is sealed.
 Set cook time to 1 minute on high pressure.
 Once cook time has elapsed, let the pressure release naturally for 10 minutes, then do a quick release of pressure.